A Foodcentric Life

 Step 11: After baking, allow the cherry cake to cool for 10 minutes, then release the spring and cool on a wire rack.

 Chef's note: Fresh or frozen cherries?
-I have not tested this recipe with frozen pitted cherries.
+I have not tested a cherry clafoutis with frozen pitted cherries.
 My concern is all of the extra moisture frozen cherries have.
 Even when thawed and patted dry in paper towels, they may not work out well in this recipe.
 If you try it, be sure the cherries are as dry as possible and let me know how it comes out.

 Serving Suggestions

-Serve it for dessert but sneak a piece for breakfast.
-All this cherry cake needs is a simple embellishment such as a scoop of vanilla ice cream, lightly sweetened whipped cream, or a little sweetened plain Greek yogurt (with honey), or just eat it plain.
-It's that good.
-A simple dusting of powdered sugar or powdered monk fruit is good too.
+Serve cherry clafoutis for dessert or even brunch.
+It needs only a simple finish: a scoop of vanilla ice cream, lightly sweetened whipped cream, sweetened plain Greek yogurt with honey, or a dusting of powdered sugar or powdered monk fruit.
+Even plain is good!

 If you love cherries like I do, try this healthy cherry smoothie with Greek yogurt.